No. 2 Louisville rallies past USC Upstate 76-50

 BIG PICTURE

 USC Upstate: The Spartans stayed close thanks to perimeter shooting and defense that forced the Cardinals into off-balance attempts.
-They just didn't have enough height to battle on the glass - Louisville took the rebound battle 40-22 - and were no match once the Cardinals found their shot and intensity.
+They just didn’t have enough height to battle on the glass and were no match once the Cardinals found their shot and intensity.

-Louisville: The Cardinals led for much of the game despite appearing out of sync at times.
-Their failure to contain Mozone nearly cost them, but they also started making 3s to thwart the upset.
-The returns of Malik Williams and David Johnson from injuries helped in a comeback they didn't expect.
+Louisville: The Cardinals led for much of the game despite appearing out of sync when Upstate kept making baskets.
+Their failure to contain Mozone could have cost them, but they also started making 3s to thwart the upset.
+The returns of Williams and Johnson from injuries helped in a comeback they didn’t expect and should help team depth.

 POLL IMPLICATIONS